Enforcement of foreign judgments: Common law recognition rules

 The first of two broad bases for recognition within the Common law rules in England and Wales is set forth in Adams v Cape Industries plc.
 Where a party was present within the territory of the adjudicating court when proceedings instituted, the court will bind the party to the decision of the court so long as the adjudications are recognised as conclusive.
 The question of whether the judgment will be enforced will be a separate matter.
 Secondly, if a party is shown to have agreed with his opponent, by word or action, to abide by the judgment of the court, private agreement is sufficient for recognising the substance of the judgment as res judicata.
 Only English judgments are recognised in England, if the foreign court is competent, under English rules, and there is no defence to recognition, then the foreign judgment will be recognised and enforced.
-If a wants to use the foreign judgment as a sword, then he will need to bring new proceedings in English common law using the foreign judgment as evidence to his claim.
+If a claimant wants to use the foreign judgment as a sword, then he will need to bring new proceedings in English common law using the foreign judgment as evidence to his claim.

 The rules cannot and do not distinguish foreign courts with a reputation for excellence and foreign courts with less rigorous standards.
 Under the common law rules, the English court will not recognise judgments unless they are held to be final in their court of origin.
 This means that the matter cannot be reopened by the court which made the ruling.
 The matter may be subject to an ordinary appeal, but that will not be determined as a court reopening a matter.
 An interlocutory matter may be recognised if it represents the final word of the court on the point in issue.
 A difficulty arises in relation to default judgments which will often be liable to re-opening in the court in which they were entered.

 English courts form the basis of recognition on: